 - 1/2 cup brown sugar

-- 1 tablespoons baking powder
+- 2 teaspoons baking powder

 - 1/2 teaspoon baking soda

-- 1 teaspoon cinnamon
+- 1/2 teaspoon ground cinnamon

-- 1/4 teaspoon salt
+- 1/2 teaspoon salt

-- 2 eggs
+- 2 large eggs

 - 1 1/2 cups blueberries (fresh or frozen)

-Spoon into prepared muffin cups.
-Bake for 15-17 minutes until the tops are golden brown and a toothpick inserted in the center comes out clean.
+- Bake for 5 minutes at 425 degrees F. Without opening the oven, reduce the oven temperature to 350 degrees F and bake for an additional 13 to 15 minutes, or until the tops are golden brown and a toothpick inserted in the center comes out mostly clean.

 These muffins freeze exceptionally well.
 I often make a double batch and freeze in an air tight container.